git-Fabi/inires/README.md

 ##  Use Case

 Example:
-> A user reports a timeout issue with a database call.
+- A user reports a timeout issue with a database call.
-> inires reads the ticket
+- Inires reads the ticket
-> creates a branch and provides a solution in code
+- Creates a branch and provides a solution in code
-> creates a pull request to review
+- Creates a pull request to review
 ---

 ## 🧰 Tech Stack